My brother's bike

 Occasionally I’d borrow other stuff too like say, blue jeans.
 If David was foolish enough to leave his blue jeans at my mother’s house, they were fair game.
 And bonus if there was currency in the pockets!

 At some point, he grew out of the motorcycle riding, like most sane people do.
 I did (but I am not making any claim on sanity).
 I was encouraged to stick to four-wheeled vehicles when I almost became roadkill on Interstate 65 over the Mobile River Delta when a lady in a van drifted into my lane.
 I am so glad I didn’t kick her van like I wanted to.

 I’m not sure what triggered the Kawasaki memory.
 I long ago filed it away in a dusty file folder in my mind.
 Maybe that’s what happens when you lose someone close.
-The dusty memories want to seep out every now and then and remind you that they’re still there and longing for a simple ride in the open air.
+The dusty memories want to seep out every now and then and remind you that they’re still there, longing for a simple ride in the open air.